A Guide to Zero-Knowledge Proofs

 In privacy-focused cryptocurrencies like Zcash, ZKPs enable shielded transactions where values and addresses are hidden but still verifiable.

-In decentralized identity systems like Polygon ID, users can prove things about themselves (age, citizenship, KYC compliance) without revealing sensitive documents.
+In decentralized identity systems like Polygon ID, users can prove things about themselves (age and citizenship) without revealing sensitive documents.
 In voting systems like Semaphore, ZKPs allow users to cast votes anonymously while preserving verifiability and preventing double voting.

-Platforms like Aztec and zkSync use zk-rollups to bundle and verify thousands of transactions off-chain, dramatically reducing cost and congestion while preserving Ethereum’s security guarantees.
+Platforms like zkSync use zk-rollups to bundle and verify thousands of transactions off-chain, dramatically reducing cost and congestion while preserving Ethereum’s security guarantees.

 These examples hint at a larger truth: ZKPs aren’t just about privacy—they’re about selective disclosure.
 The ability to prove just enough, and nothing more.